GetResponse Vs ConvertKit

 So now that we’ve got the important stuff out of the way…

-Let’s take a look at the other alternative when it comes to the GetResponse vs ConvertKit battle.
+Time for the other alternative when it comes to the GetResponse vs ConvertKit battle.

 Compared to ConvertKit?